-Syncplicity has helped steer state employees away from “shadow IT” applications, including unsanctioned and insecure apps like Dropbox.
+Syncplicity by Axway has helped steer state employees away from “shadow IT” applications, including unsanctioned and insecure apps like Dropbox.
 At the same time, workers in nearly every state agency continue to enjoy the freedom of the cloud.

 Offering enterprise-grade security and internal management capabilities, Synplicity allows IOT to control the spread of data across the state even as employees find new ways to collaborate, untethered to VPN or office shared drives.

 And since IOT unveiled its Syncplicity by Axway program, thousands of state workers have opted in.